 If your contract does not permit your service provider to increase your payments (e.g. to agreement inflation, or in line with costs) then they will be in breach of their contract with you and you should make this clear in your communications with them.

 - You cannot raise your case to the ombudsman until 8 weeks after you have first raised your complaint with your insurer

-- Your complaint must also not be older than nine months.
+- Your complaint must also not be older than six months.

 - For an accurate decision by the ombudsman you should provide a detailed file of your communications and supporting documentation

 - If you’re making a complaint about an insurance claim rather than a mis-sold policy, check your documents to see who the “underwriter” is.
 You’ll need to make a complaint to that organisation.

 How long do you have to wait?

 If you cannot resolve your issue you cannot raise your case to the ombudsman until 8 weeks after you have first raised your complaint with your insurer, or you have received a ‘letter of deadlock’ from the company stating that they cannot resolve the issue as you have asked.